Got caught doing PDA in Pakistan

 As for being caught out with someone other than a husband/wife or family member, an FIR would have to be filed by a police officer for attempted zina and only then can an arrest be made.
 If a female is the accused, only a superintendent can take action.
 This act was put in place to protect our women.

-The question remains, do police officers have nothing better to do than bully couples for PDA and ask for money?
+The question remains, do police officers have nothing better to do than bully couples for PDA in Pakistan and ask for money?

 Was it really necessary for FIVE officers to gather around my husband in an attempt to arrest him when they could have been somewhere else protecting the people of our nation?
 That too for this?
 PDA?
 Really?
 That’s a criminal act?
 This is written not to stereotype the police force, but people are placed in situations like these way more times than we would like to admit to.

-Many people do not come forward with their stories for reasons like embarrassment and negative association, but this is a chance to speak out and share your stories of mistreatment from police officers.
+Many people do not come forward with their stories of PDA in Pakistan for reasons like embarrassment and negative association, but this is a chance to speak out and share your stories of mistreatment from police officers.